-Pictured above is Luanne Beaton with members of her family, including Alice's great nephew Ian Munro, the grandson of Daisy Wood.
+Pictured above is Luanne Beaton, granddaughter of Alice Lloyd with members of her family, including Alice's great nephew Ian Munro, the grandson of Daisy Wood.

 We are so proud to announce that on Monday 7th October 2013, which marks the 91st anniversary of her passing, we erected a commemorative blue plaque to the legendary Music Hall star Marie Lloyd (1870 - 1922) at her last residence;

 37 Woodstock Road, Golders Green.